bwsw/cloudstack-ui/README.md

 ### Assisting object cleanup container

-Some operations implemented in the UI requires "late" activities, so we use additional cleaner container that cleans objects marked for the removal.
+Some operations implemented in the UI require "delayed" activities, so we use additional cleaner container that cleans objects marked for the removal.

 Download and start [bwsw/cloudstack-ui-cleaner](https://hub.docker.com/r/bwsw/cloudstack-ui-cleaner/) container.